tldr-pages/tldr/pages/common/kubectl-apply.md

 > Manages applications through files defining Kubernetes resources.
 It creates and updates resources in a cluster.
 > More information: <https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#apply>.

-- Apply a configuration to a resource by file name or stdin.:
+- Apply a configuration to a resource by file name or `stdin`:

 `kubectl apply -f {{resource_filename}}`